-It is essential that the supervisory board be composed in such a way as to allow it to perform its managerial tasks, including the strategic tasks of the company, in an effective and forward-looking manner and, at the same time, to act as a constructive and qualified sounding board for the members of the executive board.
+It is essential that the supervisory board be composed in such a way as to allow it to perform its managerial tasks, including strategic and control tasks, in an effective and forward-looking manner and, at the same time, to act as a constructive and qualified sounding board for the members of the executive board.
 It is also essential that the members of the supervisory board always act independently of special interests.
-The supervisory board must regularly ensure that its composition and its procedures reflect the demands made by the company's current situation and circumstances.
+The supervisory board must regularly assess whether its composition and the competence of its members, individually and collectively, reflect the demands made by the company's situation and circumstances.